iblech/lets-play-agda/Padova2025/ProvingBasics.lagda.md

 or functions manipulating such witnesses---click on the buttons above to see how.

+For instance, to prove that some proposition $P$ implies some further proposition $Q$, in Agda we construct a function which maps witnesses of $P$ to witnesses of $Q$.

 Having formalized the assertions, we are now in a position to prove them.

 ```
 open import Padova2025.ProvingBasics.EvenOdd
+open import Padova2025.ProvingBasics.Negation
 ```